fufuok/cache/DOC.md

 func NewTypedMapOf[K comparable, V any](hasher func(maphash.Seed, K) uint64) MapOf[K, V]
 ```

-NewTypedMapOf creates a new HashMapOf instance with arbitrarily typed keys\.
-Keys are hashed to uint64 using the hasher function\.
-Note that StrHash64 function might be handy when writing the hasher function for structs with string fields\.
+NewTypedMapOf creates a new HashMapOf instance with arbitrarily typed keys.
+Keys are hashed to uint64 using the hasher function.
+Note that StrHash64 function might be handy when writing the hasher function for structs with string fields.

 ## type [Option](<https://github.com/fufuok/cache/blob/master/options.go#L7>)